LSMSA-Robotics-9761/lsmsa-robotics-9761.github.io/Overview of software used.md

 [Documentation (official)](https://code.visualstudio.com/docs){: .btn .btn-blue-100}

 {: .tip-title}
-> Question: Why does it install a separate copy of VS Code?
+> Question: Why does WPILib install a separate copy of VS Code?
 >
 > - Official answer: "The offline installer sets up a separate copy of VS Code for WPILib development, even if you already have VS Code on your machine.
 This is done because some of the settings that make the WPILib setup work may break existing workflows if you use VS Code for other projects."
 > - Real answer: The people who make WPILib are too lazy to figure out how to use VS Code's [Profiles](https://code.visualstudio.com/docs/configure/profiles) feature.
 If you don't want to have multiple copies of VS Code on your computer, you can install the VS Code extensions into a separate profile on your main copy of VS Code by manually extracting and installing the extensions.
 See below for info on how to do that.